mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 ### The Release Stage of a Marketplace Item

-From the CMS of the Console, users can associate items with a **release stage** label that will help users identify the maturity of the item.
+When creating or updating a Marketplace item, the user can add information to help users identifying the maturity of the item.

-There are 2 fields that define the release stage of an item: `comingSoon` and `releaseStage`.
+There are 2 fields that define the release stage of an item:

-The `comingSoon` field is boolean, setting it to true will show the "Coming Soon" label and will prevent users to use the item.
+- the `comingSoon` field is boolean, setting it to true will show the *Coming Soon* label and will prevent users to use the item

-The `releaseStage` field can have the following values
+- the `releaseStage` field can have the following values:

-- preview
+  - *preview*
-- beta
+  - *beta*
-- stable
+  - *stable* (default)
-- deprecated
+  - *deprecated*

-The fields are not required: if not specified, no label will be shown on the item.
+  a label will shown on the item according to the value of the field, except for the *stable* stage

 :::info
 Setting both the `releaseStage` and the `comingSoon` fields is not permitted and would lead to inconsistencies; please set either field or none according to the item lifecycle status.